wilwad/cctv-motion-canvas-clip-region/README.md

 ![Interface](https://github.com/wilwad/cctv-motion-canvas-clip-region/blob/master/ui/0.png)

+DiffCam will do its thing and give us a motion box as usual.
-Let us overlay the clipping points over the motion canvas
+We will draw the bounding box over our CCTV canvas and also overlay the clipping points over it.

 ![Interface](https://github.com/wilwad/cctv-motion-canvas-clip-region/blob/master/ui/diffcam.png)